French minister condemns social exclusion of young Muslims

-PARIS (Reuters) - The social exclusion of young Muslims in France partly explains their radicalization, and the government must give people from poor suburbs more hope of success to reduce the risk of more violent attacks, a cabinet minister said on Sunday.
+PARIS, Nov 29 (Reuters) - The social exclusion of young Muslims in France partly explains their radicalisation, and the government must give people from poor suburbs more hope of success to reduce the risk of more violent attacks, a cabinet minister said on Sunday.

 Following the Nov.
 13 attacks in Paris which killed 130 people and stunned France, several senior socialist ministers as well as conservative and far-right opposition leaders have said poverty or discrimination could not excuse violence.